AdaCore/training_material/courses/codepeer/010_codepeer.rst

 :command:`codepeer -P <project> [-level <level>]` ...

 ``-P <gpr project-file>``
-   NB: All files from the project (including subprojects) will be analyzed.
+   Note: All files from the project (including subprojects) will be analyzed.

    Tip: if missing a project file, use the ``--simple-project`` switch

 ``-level 0|1|2|3|4|min|max``
    Specify the level of analysis performed:

-  + 0, min (default): fast and light checkers
+  + 0/min (default): fast and light checkers
   + 1: fast and per subprogram analysis
   + 2: more accurate/slower, automatic partitioning per set of units
   + 3: more accurate and much slower
   + 4/max: global (exhaustive) analysis, no partitioning

-  Warning: Level 4 may exceed memory capacity and take a very long time
+  Warning: Level 4 may exceed memory capacity or take a very long time

 ------------------------------
 Command Line Interface (2/2)